The Department of Mathematics and Statistics offers:

 - has thesis and non-thesis options,

-- allows students to design their own programs concentrating in pure mathematics, applied mathematics, operations research, or statistics.
+- allows students to concentrate in pure mathematics, applied mathematics or statistics.

 Many of our graduates have gone on to earn a Ph.D. in mathematics, statistics, operations research, or computer science.
 Community college teaching is a popular career choice of our graduates.
 Others have obtained industrial employment with professional titles such as operations research analyst, software engineer, or statistical programmer.